ayushoriginal/Sentiment-Analysis-Twitter/README.md

 Trees and Maximum Entropy.

 ![Ayush's Approach](http://i.imgur.com/mXBzrNU.png)

+Figure 1: Schematic Block Representation of the Methodology

 We use a modularized approach with feature extractor and classification algorithm as two independent components.
 This enables us to experiment with